Stairs and floor

 Dilution: 1:4

-• Sweep or vacuum loose dirt first
+• Sweep or vacuum first.

-• Mop with diluted solution
+• Mop with diluted solution.

 Vinyl Floors